Koala

 Status

 At one time, koalas faced the threat of extinction by fur hunters.
 Thankfully, in the late 1920s, the Australian government instated a nationwide ban on the killing of these docile marsupials.
-Listed as vulnerable by the International Union for Conservation of Nature (IUCN), the koala population still faces obstacles that are diminishing their numbers.
+The koala population still faces obstacles that are diminishing their numbers.
 Over-browsed forests, brushfires, drought, infection, disease, urban encroachment, and even motorists threaten the koala population.

 Habitat